MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/nonProfitCore/Education.md

 ---
-title: Education - Common Data Model | Microsoft Docs
+title: Education in nonProfitCore - Common Data Model | Microsoft Docs
 description: Education references biographical information about the educational institutions a contact attended or is attending.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Education
+# Education in nonProfitCore

 Education references biographical information about the educational institutions a contact attended or is attending.